GambitGamesLLC/unity-neuroguide-energy/README.md

 NeuroGuide experiences like `Building Blocks` rely on a JSON configuration file to define their properties.

 - A `config.json` file is stored in our Resources folder of the project, and can be updated to modify the application
-- This `config.json` file is copied to our %LOCALAPPDATA% folder, specifically in the path specified in the `config:path` object
+- This `config.json` file is copied to our `%LOCALAPPDATA%` folder, specifically in the path specified in the `config:path` object
 - If there already exists a `config.json` at the specified path, we will compare it against the one in the Resources folder.
 If the local file is out of date or missing, it will be written using the version in Resources.

-- Locate and open the configuration json file within the resources folder, named 'config.json', which has contents similar to this
+- Locate and open the configuration json file within the resources folder, named `config.json`, which has contents similar to this
 ```json
 {
   "config": {